cgarcia2097/8-Pack/README.md

 # Some info
 - Key Unit Size: 19 mm

 If using swillkb's plate editor don't forget to set the unit size to 19 mm.
-Otherwise, the centers of each switch are 19 mm
+Otherwise, the centers of each switch are 19 mm apart

 Currently a work in progress.